hndrx67/kill-webp/README.md

 I hate Webp, If you are a webp hater then welcome to the club!

+## Why?

+Yes Google created WebP image format so that website with images embedded in it will load faster, but me as a user who frequently download images from various websites, it is a pain in the ass to view webps, sometimes I dont have the application for it, sometimes it opens an image editor instead of Photos app, so i prefer these images to be converted in .PNG (Portable Network Graphic) format or .JPEG (Joint Photographic Expert Group).

 ## Features

 - **Automatic WebP Detection**: Identifies WebP images across all websites